darkawesome/blog/content/blog/First-R-project/First-R-project.md

 url: /First-R-project/
 image: /images/2020-thumbs/First-R-project.jpg
 categories:
-  - Data Analysis
+  - Data Science
 tags:
-draft: true
+draft: false
 ---

 This project was done the summer of 2022 and later added to the site.
 <!--more-->

-R Notebook

 # clean up workspace environment